CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 1 each: Burocat, Sassi, Clawadin, Alnu
 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:** Look, if you don't just want to battle fierce kitties till the cows come home, I don't understand you.
 But if that marvelous option doesn't appeal to you, then there's not much need to focus on this quest.
 Unlike the other assistant quests, this does not advance the game.

+### Curious Traveler - Balance

+- **Location:** Floating City of Balance
+- **Quest Path:** (open via Balance MQ5/The Water Calls) • **Curious Traveler** • Balance Curious Traveler Part 2 • Balance Curious Traveler Part 3
+- **Type:** Battle
+- **Requirements:** Defeat 20 Castu, 20 Awa, and 20 Xin
+- **Rewards:** 1 River Chest, unlock Part 2
+- **Recommendations:** You're done with the main game anyway, right?
+This goes well with Cast Out Castu, and it goes along a quest line that keeps getting harder, but at least ends up with River Chests and really nifty goggles for your avatar.

+### Curious Traveler Part 2 - Balance

+- **Location:** Floating City of Balance
+- **Quest Path:** (open via Balance MQ5/The Water Calls) • Balance Curious Traveler • **Curious Traveler Part 2** • Balance Curious Traveler Part 3
+- **Type:** Battle
+- **Requirements:** Defeat 20 Sliv and 20 Isartu
+- **Rewards:** 1 River Chest, 1 River Key, unlock Part 3
+- **Recommendations:** This is a good time to pair up with River Landwalkers, double your Isartu value.
+And no, this quest line doesn't get easier, so pace yourself.

+### Curious Traveler Part 3 - Balance

+- **Location:** Floating City of Balance
+- **Quest Path:** (open via Balance MQ5/The Water Calls) • Balance Curious Traveler • Balance Curious Traveler Part 2 • **Curious Traveler Part 3**
+- **Type:** Battle
+- **Requirements:** Defeat 20 Vezi and 20 Xyplos
+- **Rewards:** Wardrobe: Water Goggles
+- **Recommendations:** Look at the pretty goggles!
+Looky! https://media.4thewords.com/s3/media/wardrobe/featured/female/wm&#95;featured&#95;water&#95;googles.png Just think of that while you fight the monsters.
+Pick up The Abyss Stares Back if you haven't already and get two quests for the price of one.
+You can do it!!!

+### A Cursed Couple - DFO

+- **Location:** Dark Forest Outpost
+- **Unlocked by:** DFO MQ10/A Dogged Search
+- **Type:** Battle
+- **Requirements:** Defeat 25 Lycosta and 25 Chaensi
+- **Rewards:** Wardrobe: Dark Forest Roots Belt https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;roots&#95;belt.png
+- **Recommendations:** Obviously a long-term commitment, and obviously a wardrobe reward.
+If you need to grind for the resources to fight these monsters, Zanthei are practically Piece of Parchment farms with enough Refined Dust to help make Blue Essence Ink, and the act of fighting these monsters gives you all the Steel you'll need for Steel Chains.

 ### Cut the Strings - ShrineCar